JEKO10/Galleria-slideshow/README.md

 ## Project overview

 Visually, one of the most beautiful React apps I have made.
-The home page displays more than 10 paintings and navbar with START SLIDESHOW button.
-Click on that button to start paintings slideshow.
-Slideshow was made using useParams method from react-router-dom, id-s are increasing every 4 seconds.
+The home page displays more than 10 paintings and a navbar with a START SLIDESHOW button.
+Click on that button to start the paintings' slideshow.
+A slideshow was made using useParams method from react-router-dom, id-s are increasing every 4 seconds.
 There is also a progress bar and 2 arrows for navigation through the paintings.
-ArtPage displays basic info about selected painting like artist, artist's picture, the year it was painted, etc. I also created an error page that just displays a link to go back home.
+ArtPage displays basic info about selected painting like the artist, the artist's picture, the year it was painted, etc. I also created an error page that just displays a link to go back home.

 ## Built with